hank-butler/Second-Capstone/README.md

 Scatter plots of the minimum, median, and maximum distance of a listing to a point of interest were also produced to chart the relationship, if any, was apparent.

+## Modeling

+Linear models were first experimented with but were quickly abandoned due to exceptionally poor performance.
+Tree based models were then used to predict price.
+Random Forest Regression, Gradient Boosting Regression, and Extra Trees Regression were all used.

+## Model Results

+The best performing models were the following:

+*Random Forest Regression*